-In order to honor Earth Day 2017 to the level it deserves, I needed to partner up with friend, colleague, and expert in reducing food waste, Chris Vogliano who wanted to share a recent post with you called 8 Ways to Reduce Your Food Waste Food Print Today:
+In order to really tackle this topic, I needed to partner up with friend, colleague, and expert in reducing food waste, Chris Vogliano who wanted to share a resource with you about reducing food waste right here.

 - The value of this wasted food in America alone is estimated to be $161 billion annually.[iii]